songquanpeng/one-api/README.en.md

 # One API

-_This project is based on [one-api](https://github.com/songquanpeng/one-api) and has been developed for the second time.
-The main purpose is to separate the module code in the original project, modularize it, and modify the front-end interface.
-This project also follows the MIT protocol._
+_This project is based on [one-api](https://github.com/songquanpeng/one-api) and has been developed for the second time._

 <p align="center">
   <a href="https://raw.githubusercontent.com/MartialBE/one-api/main/LICENSE">